OpTic Gaming: OpTic Chicago (2020–2021)

 On November 11, 2020, it was announced by Immortals Gaming Club and Hector Rodriguez that the latter had fully reacquired the rights to the OpTic Gaming name, thus regaining full ownership of the organization while also relinquishing his minority ownership of Immortals' League of Legends roster in the deal; that same day, it was announced that the Chicago Huntsmen, the Call of Duty League Chicago slot owned by NRG Esports, would be rebranded to OpTic Chicago, thus signifying the return of the "real OpTic" to the Call of Duty esports scene.

-OpTic Chicago's roster for the Call of Duty: Cold War season consisted of Seth "Scump" Abner, Matthew "Formal" Piper, Brandon "Dashy" Otell, and Dylan "Envoy" Hannon, Optic Valtec Haley.
+OpTic Chicago's roster for the Call of Duty: Cold War season consisted of Seth "Scump" Abner, Matthew "Formal" Piper, Brandon "Dashy" Otell, and Dylan "Envoy" Hannon.

-OpTic Texas (2021-present)
+OpTic Texas (2021–present)

 On November 8, 2021, it was announced that OpTic Gaming would be merging with their new parent company Envy Gaming to found OpTic Texas for the Call of Duty: Vanguard season.
 This would subsequently mark the end of OpTic Gamings partnership with NRG esports.
 The same date had the team announcing the roster for the upcoming CDL season which consists of the following players; Anthony "Shottzy" Cuevas-Castro, Indervir "Illey" Dhaliwal, Seth "Scump" Abner, and Brandon "Dashy" Otell.